innovat31/Thirteen/README.md

 # Thirteen

-It's a simple web application that has :
+# D&S(Dice and Yes/No Spinner) is a simple web application that has :

 -A Dice Roller: Rolls a six-sided die and displays the result.
 -A Yes/No Spinner: Spins a circular wheel that lands on either "Yes" or "No."